avgustinmm/am24j/README.md

 **am24j** project aim is to provide basic utilities and framework that could help application  developers to start their rich feature projects
 (including micro-services) having already ready for use base.

+### Status
+The project is still unstable and in preparation / development of its first release.
+You're welcome to check features and play with libraries.
+For any bugs or feature requests please create issues.
+Any feedback is highly appreciated.

 ### Modules
 They could be classified as follows:
 #### Basic utilities